AIRLab-POLIMI/ros2-igus-rebel/igus_rebel_commander/README.md

 # Movement and autonomous control of Igus Rebel via MoveIt2 C++ APIs in ROS2

 This package offers autonomous command and control software using MoveIt2 APIs in ROS2.
 The code makes use of the `move_group_interface` and `planning_scene_interface` to command the robot in a simulated or real environment, allowing interactions with objects and avoiding obstacles in the environment.
 The motion planning is collision-free thanks to the collision definitions in the SRDF configuration file.

 This package presents several demos, and the main functions needed to control the robot in a real environment with real sensor feedback data.
-The functions are collected in a API source code file, which are used by the demo programs to control the robot.
+The functions are collected in an API source code file, adn the APIs are used by the demo programs to command and control the robot.

-There are 3 main demos:
+There are 2 main demos in this package:
 1. Commander Demo: sample functions to demonstrate the use of MoveIt2 APIs and interfaces.
-2. Aruco Follower Demo: a demo that uses the camera to detect Aruco markers and follow them with the robot last joint.
+2. Aruco Follower Demo: a demo that uses the camera to detect Aruco markers and follow them with the robot's last joint.
-3. Button Pressing Demo: a demo that uses the camera to detect a box setup with buttons and presses 3 buttons in a sequence.

 ## 1. Commander Node: